seejamescode/create-react-app-devops/README.md

 8) Request a new access token from github: https://github.com/settings/tokens/new

-9) Set that access token in `keys.json` in the root of your repo:
+9) Set that access token in `keys.json` in the root of your repo.
+This file is already listed in your `.gitignore`.
+So no worries about the public stealing your API key:
 ```
 {
   "github": "<your-github-key>"